 i.
 “If a Christian choose worldly prosperity, or his own reputation, or any earthly object apart from God, it is through this that he will suffer.
 The things that he has loved will be raised up against him, just as Israel, that had dallied with Babylon, was carried into captivity to Babylon.”
 (Meyer)

 b.
 I alienated Myself from her: A faithful husband would distance himself from a promiscuous wife; even so, God alienated Himself from Jerusalem as He had previously done in regard to Samaria (her sister).

 c.
 She multiplied her harlotry: God disciplined Jerusalem by distancing Himself from her.
-Her response was to return to her roots, to the idolatry of he youth, when she had played the harlot in the land of Egypt.
+Her response was to return to her roots, to the idolatry of her youth, when she had played the harlot in the land of Egypt.

 d.
 She lusted for her paramours: Jerusalem ran after her idol-lovers in the most gross and disgusting ways.
 Ezekiel said she lusted after their potency, represented by large sexual organs (whose flesh is like the flesh of donkeys) and large emissions of semen (whose issue is like the issue of horses).
-The idea was that they potent, mighty people could protect Judah.
-Ezekiel used this shocking language to shock his complacent and jaded listeners and readers.
+The idea was that potent, mighty people could protect Judah.
+Ezekiel used this shocking language to jolt his complacent and jaded listeners and readers.

 i.
 “She lusted after the Egyptians who had a reputation for sexual potency, i.e., military power.
 She relived the ‘lewdness’ of her youth in Egypt, i.e., she revived Egyptian cults and customs long forgotten.”
 (Smith)